Horocycle flows on abelian covers of surfaces of negative curvature: Introduction

 There are two further difficulties that one needs to overcome to apply the transfer operator method in our setting.
 Firstly, the (weighted) transfer operator associated with the geodesic flow on $\mathbb{Z}^d$-covers of a compact space acts on smooth functions defined on a non-compact space.
 Although it may still be possible to establish a Lasota-Yorke type inequality, which is crucial to obtain quasi-compactness of the operator, the non-compactness of the space precludes the direct application of Hennion's theorem \cite{Hen}.
 To this end, we exploit a Fourier-type decomposition of the space of square integrable functions given by the natural $\Z^d$-action of the Galois group of the cover.
 Roughly speaking, this reduces the problem to studying the action of the transfer operator on a family of spaces of functions which \lq\lq behave as if they were defined on a compact space\rq\rq\ (more precisely, they can be seen as sections of line bundles over the compact base manifolds, as in \cite{FlRa}).
 In turn, we will study the action of a family of weighted and twisted transfer operators on a fixed Banach space containing densely the space of smooth functions on the compact base manifold.
-We then conduct the necessary spectral analysis of these operators associated to the geodesic flow.
+We then conduct the necessary spectral analysis of these operators associated to the geodesic flow which, to the best of the authors' knowledge, is new in the context of an infinite volume setting.

 The second issue is that the flow is not uniformly hyperbolic due to the presence of the flow direction, rendering it only partially hyperbolic.
 Because of this neutral direction, proving the existence of a spectral gap is extremely difficult (if possible at all).
 Only in special cases the existence of a spectral gap for transfer operators of partially hyperbolic systems has been proved (see for instance \cite{CaLi} in discrete time or \cite{Tsu} in continuous time).
 Nonetheless, drawing from the works of \cite{Liv} and \cite{But}, quasi-compactness of the resolvent of the generator suffices to obtain a spectral decomposition for the transfer operators.
 Combined with the idea of renormalization, it will allow us to prove the expansion in \eqref{eq:expan}.